aml-org/amf/README.md

 </dependency>
 ```

-NOTE: you may use the `-SNAPSHOT` versions of the JVM artifacts but note that this is at your own risks since those snapshot versions may contain breaking changes.
-It is strongly recommended that you use
+NOTE: you may use the `-SNAPSHOT` versions of the JVM artifacts at your own risk since those snapshot versions may contain breaking changes.

 ### JS artifacts